tluyben/7min-workout/README.md

 Download here from Google Play: https://play.google.com/store/apps/details?id=com.vafive.sevenminworkout

+New features;
+- speech
+- vibration
+- configurable sound / vibration

 -----

 I am using Adobe Phonegap Build to build this app; you can try building it  yourself there as well.

 TODO:

-- Add a visible message and vibrate on switch for when the sound is off
 - Add a reminder service
 - Add a nagging reminder service
 - Add FB integration to show your friends (more stimulating)
 - Progress indicator working on phone
-- Add vibration when sound is off